Founder Of Shane Smith Law

 In the services overview presentation on this landing page, Smith points out some crucial truths: 1) Whether you’ve just started building your practice or you’re about to retire, wealth protection planning is critically important; 2) Every business owner should have a wealth protection plan in place the moment they start building their legacy – including doctors and dentists; 3) Because of the strict federal and state laws for these types of professionals, lack of planning could have far more devastating consequences on the value of a practice than on the typical business owner.

-The goal of the Law Offices of Shane Smith – whose current staff includes four other lawyers and over 20 staff members - is help ensure that the value of an existing practice or business is passed on to loved one of the doctor, dentist or proprietor.
+The goal of Shane Smith Law – whose current staff includes four other lawyers and over 20 staff members - is help ensure that the value of an existing practice or business is passed on to loved one of the doctor, dentist or proprietor.

 Tip oriented topics that Smith covers in a series of short videos on the landing page include the following: Owning real property for your business in your name (instead of the business name) leaves you open to personal liabilities and threatens your wealth; The type of corporate structure you choose has a huge impact on the value of your practice and your personal wealth; All partnerships need a business transition plan – both for after you pass and in case you decide to end your partnership; Do you have a plan for your family that will maximize the full value of your practice ownership?; and Periodically re-evaluate whether you have outgrown your team.